Skip to content

 QatarIsrael

-The IDF issued its most expansive ground instruction of the conflict: a blanket evacuation warning covering the entire Dahiyeh district of southern Beirut — hundreds of thousands of residents — alongside orders for 50 villages in southern and eastern Lebanon.
-Previous warnings had specified individual buildings or blocks; this order treats an entire urban district as a target zone.
+The IDF issued a blanket evacuation warning covering the entire Dahiyeh district of southern Beirut — hundreds of thousands of residents — rather than the Building-specific warnings used previously.
+Evacuation orders were also issued for 50 villages in southern and eastern Lebanon.

 An Israeli Navy strike hit the Beddawi Palestinian camp in Tripoli — approximately 100 kilometres from the Israeli border — killing a man described as Hamas's training commander in Lebanon.